View the Final Rule Contents in the Federal Register Notice.

 - Federal Register Notice

-- Preliminary Regulatory Impact Analysis
+- Regulatory Impact Analysis

 - More on Food Facility Registration including Current Electronic and Paper Registration Instructions

 - Video: The Rulemaking Process: A Primer by FDA

 - Video: FDA Food Safety Modernization Act, A Primer by FDA

 - The Food Safety Law and the Rulemaking Process: Putting FSMA to Work

 - How to Contact FDA about FSMA (Technical Assistance Network)